 Editor’s note: We’re making every effort to provide you with the most up-to-date information.
 However, there are widespread closures to help flatten the curve and slow the spread of Covid-19.
 We’re doing our best to keep all of our stories and calendar up to date.
 Stay safe, and stay home!

-Winter is here and it’s one of the best times of year for both little kids and big.
+Spring is finally here and the weather outside is gorgeous!
 Our awesome city has an endless number of family-friendly activities and events all year long.
 Forget scouring the internet to find the ones that are right for you and your crew.
 We’ve done the work for you.
 Read on for the full list broken down by season.

 1. Winter won't slow the fun down with these great sledding spots!

 2. Burn off energy on a less-than-stellar day at one of these indoor playspaces.
 (Most of these are currently closed.
 Please check the websites for updated information.)

 3. Fight the rainy day chills at a soaking pool or hot spring.

 4. Let your kids climb the walls with a trip to one of these super cool indoor rock climbing gyms.
 (Most of these spots are currently closed.
 Please check the websites for updated information.)

 5. Curl up with one of these book from this awesome Portland-based publisher.

 6. Strike kid-friendly bowling off your to-do list at one (or more) of our fave Portland bowling alleys.
 (Most of these spots are currently closed.
 Please check the websites for updated information.)

 7. Go on one of these incredible winter hikes.